June 3, 2016

 It has nice architecture and also; yes, some outstanding industrial.
 Notably, there are a few breweries.
 The largest is the Budweiser, where it's possible to take public tours.
 Yey!

-After the tour, I went straight to a former shoe company building, used to accommodate the City Museum since 1997 – another place I was looking forward to seeing, as my friends said that it's a must-see.
+After the tour, I went straight to a former shoe company building, which has been used to accommodate the City Museum since 1997 – another place I was looking forward to seeing, as my friends said it's a must-see.
 The City Museum is a multi-story playground and an exhibition space, which just had a show about the Chicago Architecture School in its final terra cotta ornament era.
 That's what I was primarily interested in; however, then I found myself on the roof with a Ferris wheel…

 …and got lost in the maze of climbing frames, slides, and bridges all around.